Form an LLC in Connecticut 2026 | $369 Total | USLLCGlobal

 Every Connecticut LLC must have a registered agent with a physical street address in Connecticut.
 The agent must be available during normal business hours to accept legal documents on behalf of the LLC.

-Step 3: File Certificate of Organization
+Step 3: File the Certificate of Organization

 File online through the Connecticut Secretary of State.
 The filing requires: